Entropy (computing): Security

 Entropy sources can be used for keyboard timing attacks.

 Entropy can affect the cryptography (TLS/SSL) of a server: If a server fails to use a proper source of randomness, the keys generated by the server will be insecure.

 In some cases a cracker (malicious attacker) can guess some bits of entropy from the output of a pseudorandom number generator (PRNG), and this happens when not enough entropy is introduced into the PRNG.

 Potential sources

 Commonly used entropy sources include the mouse, keyboard, and IDE timings, but there are other potential sources.
 For example, one could collect entropy from the computer's microphone, or by building a sensor to measure the air turbulence inside a disk drive.

 For Unix/BSD derivatives there exists a USB based solution that utilizes an ARM Cortex CPU for filtering / securing the bit stream generated by two entropy generator sources in the system.

-Cloudflare use an image feed from a rack of 80 lava lamps as an additional source of entropy.
+Cloudflare uses an image feed from a rack of 80 lava lamps as an additional source of entropy.